 Balance reflects simply how well a player can keep his balance in situations both with and without the ball.
 With the ball, it refers to how balanced he is running with it and evading opponents, without it, it refers to his balance when facing a player running at him, or his stability when turning/jumping.

 You can see the highlighted key attributes for the roles in the screenshot taken from FM16.
-His mental attributes reflect a very dermined and hard working player that doesen’t avoid getting involved in challenges.
+His mental attributes reflect a very determined and hard-working player that doesn’t avoid getting involved in challenges.

-On the offensive side of things, his anticipation combined with his off the ball skills and his exellent level of teamwork indicates that he is fairly clever in the final third.
+On the offensive side of things, his anticipation combined with his off the ball skills and his excellent level of teamwork indicates that he is fairly clever in the final third.

-The player’s physical capabilities, Quickness, Stamina and Strenght are showing us why he is capable of performing very well and efficiently during the full 90 minutes of play.
+The player’s physical capabilities, Quickness, Stamina and Strength are showing us why he is capable of performing very well and efficiently during the full 90 minutes of play.

 Gary Neville, Valencia’s freshly appointed Manager wants to inject some Premier League flavour into the club.
-You can see a few interesting observations he made during the time he was still working for Sky in the video below.
+You can see a few interesting observations he made during the time he was still working for Sky in this post.

 But Vardy will probably be cheaper and he’s got Premier League experience, which makes a possible deal much safer for Mourinho, not having to spend a stupid amount of money and avoiding adaptability issues.

 However, Vardy’s future remains uncertain, with Ranieri will obviously wanting to hang on to the player until the summer window, but who knows how Leicester City’s board will react upon receiving a serious offer.